-our proposal adapts quickly to changes in the network topology, and (ii) we demonstrate the algorithm carries forward the penalty of selfish users when those leave the network.
+We consider next a scenario with network dynamics where fair and misbehaving clients join and leave the WLAN at different times.
+Our goal here is twofold: (i) we verify that our proposal adapts quickly to changes in the network topology, and (ii) we demonstrate the algorithm carries forward the penalty of selfish users when those leave the network.
 To this end, we conduct an experiment with the AP running our policing scheme and four backlogged client stations, as follows.
-Two fair stations connect to the WLAN and start transmitting to the AP at t = 0 s.
-After 100 s, a misbehaving station (S3) joins the network, contending with a CW{min} parameter half the default value.
-At t = 200 s another standard compliant station (S4) connects to the WLAN.
-Finally, S3 leaves the network after transmitting for 200 s and S4 disassociates 100 s later.
+Two fair stations connect to the WLAN and start transmitting to the AP at t = 0s.
+After 100s, a misbehaving station (S3) joins the network, contending with a CWmin parameter half the default value.
+At t = 200sanother standard compliant station (S4) connects to the WLAN.
+Finally, S3 leaves the network after transmitting for 200s and S4 disassociates 100s later.

 The result of this experiment is depicted in Fig. 14 where we plot the time evolution of the attempt rate, throughput and penalty corresponding to each client.
 We can see clearly that our algorithm quickly detects and starts penalising the misbehaving station, equalising the attempt rates in a few iterations.
-As the fourth client joins, our solution re-estimates the maximum achievable attempt rate and continues penalising the selfish user, without affecting the performance of the new station.
-Last, as the cheater leaves the network, the penalty is preserved and carried forward to be applied when this client will reconnect.
+As the forth client joins, our solution re-estimates the maximum achievable attempt rate and continues penalising the selfish user, without affecting the performance of the new station.
+Lastly, as the cheater leaves the network, the penalty is preserved and carried forward to be applied when this client will reconnect.
 Thus we confirm that the performance of our algorithm is not affected by network dynamics and penalties are successfully carried forward.
-We also note that the number of false alarms is zero, since the penalty applied to complaint stations remains below 0.02.